mlzxy/Zeta/_guide/Routing.md

 date: 2015-01-27
 ---

-#Routing
+# Routing

-#Overview
+# Overview
-In this chapter, you learn how to handle requests form client through Zeta.
+In this chapter, you will learn how to handle requests form client through Zeta.
 The code can be written in the familiar express way.

 ~~~js
 m.get('/',function($scope){